statbiophys/NoisET/README.md

 ```python
 import noisets
 ```

-NoisEts can be installed using python pip. (not yet allowed!)
+NoisET can be installed using python pip. (not yet allowed!)

 ```console
 pip install noisets